parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 Using OCR to extract text from the image.
 Regex matching of the text to extract information in a structured format.

+### RCReader.zip

+Django web application for viewing and querying the RC details database.

 # Libraries and Dependencies